joshukraine/dotfiles/README.md

 Meanwhile, there were the VS Code boys across the fence, bragging about their fancy icons, shiny tabs, and the oh-so-cool LSP.
 I confess, I even tried VS Code for a bit.
 That didn't last long. 😬

 But Neovim has caught up.
 And wow have they. caught. up.
-Not only do we have native LSP support in Neovim (have had for a while now — v0.5), but we are solidly in the era of pre-baked Neovim distributions that are really challenging the notion of Vim/Neovim austere, command-line editors.
+Not only do we have native LSP support in Neovim (have had for a while now — v0.5), but we are solidly in the era of pre-baked Neovim distributions that are really challenging the notion of Vim/Neovim as austere, command-line editors.
 (I will say that I think we owe a lot to VS Code for raising the bar here.
 But I'm still glad I'm with Neovim. 😉)

 If you want a quick primer on Neovim distros, **check out the YouTube video below**.
 I started with [LunarVim][lunar-vim] (my first entry into distro-land) and now I'm with [LazyVim][lazyvim] and the [Folke gang][folke].
 Bottom line: you can still config [Neovim from scratch][neovim-from-scratch] if you want to, but you can get a HUGE head-start by just grabbing a distro and tweaking it to your needs.